sammi-turner/NextJS-For-Beginners/posts/styling.md

 ---
-title: "Styling the Blog"
+title: "Styling"
 date: "2025-06-07"
-excerpt: "This blog is styled with both a global CSS file and JSX scoped styles."
+excerpt: "The look and feel of this blog is defined with a global CSS file and some JSX scoped styles."
 cover_image: "/img7.jpg"
 ---